rueedlinger/ml-resources/README.md

 # Books

+## Programming
+- [Think Python - How to Think Like a Computer Scientist](https://greenteapress.com/wp/think-python/), 2012, by Allen B. Downey.

+- [R for Data Science](https://r4ds.had.co.nz/), 2017, by Hadley Wickham and Garrett Grolemund.

 ## Mathematics
 - [A Mathematics Course for Political and Social Research](https://people.duke.edu/~das76/MooSieBook.html), 2013, by Will H. Moore, David A. Siegel.
 - [Mathematics for Machine Learning](https://mml-book.github.io/), 2020, by Marc Peter Deisenroth, A. Aldo Faisal, Cheng Soon Ong.